 - How to conduct a senior fitness assessment

-- Essential training guidelines for senior clients
+- Essential training guidelines for seniors

 - 4 key benefits of offering personal training to seniors